 - Classically Trained Extra: Although not exactly classically trained, Steve views himself something like this, resenting that he's not the A-list star he feels he should be.
 Rob, on the other hand, couldn't really give a toss.

 - Comically Missing the Point: At one point, the two men discuss the fable of the Tortoise and the Hare.
 Coogan derides Brydon as the Tortoise and announces that he would rather be the Hare, as they're speedy and quick always on the move.
 Brydon points out that the whole point of the story is that the Tortoise wins at the end.
+This is could also be considered an Analogy Backfire.

 - Foil: Rob to Steve.
 Where Steve is spiky and aloof, Rob is friendly and ingratiating.
 Where Steve is dissatisfied with his life and career, Rob is more-or-less content.
 Where Steve is divorced, broken up with his girlfriend and appears to have a rather distant and difficult relationship with his kids, Rob is Happily Married and clearly dotes on his daughter.